Michaelolusanya/pam-budget-service/README.md

 To debug connect a *Remote JVM Debug* configuration on port **5006**

+### Environmental variables

+Important environment variables and how to set them up to get everything running.
+<br> *Note: The variables are set in the StartSpringbootApi configuration in Intellij as it holds configuration settings for the environment you will be using*

+Budget-service uses the following environment variables:
+* spring.profiles.active=local

 ## Ports

 | Service            | Port |
 |--------------------|----|
 | pam-budget-service | 23154 |